Pre-Fortress-2/PF2-Website/pages/sdk2013install.md

 You are on your way to install SDK2013 Multiplayer base!

-if you cant see a popup to start up steam use this link instead.
+if you can't see a popup to start up steam use this link instead.
 [steam://install/243750](steam://install/243750)

 <html>